aritra-mondal-it/Weather-App/README.md

 ## Screenshots of the webpage

-**1. When you open the webpage by default, it shows London's weather informatics.**
+**1. Default Page -** When you open the webpage by default, it shows London's weather informatics.

 <img src="https://github.com/aritra-mondal-it/Weather-App/blob/main/Screenshots/Default_page.png"/>

-**2. After you search any city name, it displays the weather information of that city.**
+**2. New Page -** After you search any city name, it displays the weather information of that city.

 <img src="https://github.com/aritra-mondal-it/Weather-App/blob/main/Screenshots/New_page.png"/>